Polymer/old-docs-site/toolkit-kernel-explainer.md

 component to use Toolkit [conventions and features](#features).
 - The "name" attribute specifies the name of the custom `<element>` and determines the name of the tag when you instantiate the component in markup.
 For example, `<tag-name>` in this example.
-The name should contain two words separated by a "-".
+The name should be a "-" separated string.

 ### Component initialization